sreyansb/Birthday-Wishing-Using-WhatsApp/README.md

 # WhatsApp-Automation
-WhatsApp automation using Selenium Python to wish people on their birthdays stored in a MySQL database.
+WhatsApp automation using Selenium Python to wish people on their birthdays stored in TSV(tab separated values) files.

 The file is **birthday.py** which automates WhatsApp Web using Selenium Python.
-Makes use of csv files to store the events(birthdays/anniversaries).
+Makes use of tsv files to store the events(birthdays/anniversaries).

 Requirements:
  * Selenium for Python(pip install selenium)